Stillerman/lovebot/README.md

 1. You will be left with a `acc_handles.json` file containing scraped instagram handles in the `Step4` directory.

-# Step 5 - Generate connections
+# Step 5 - OpenAI's GPT 3 - Generate connections

+OpenAI does not allow for their models to be used on social media unfortunately, so we will need to recreate this using a different technique.

 # Step 6 - Post connections